claudiascarpa02-prog/Multi-label-Classification-of-Children-Stories/README.md

 - Custom thresholds for weaker labels
 - Positive class weights to overcome class imbalance

+> For a detailed explanation of the training process, metrics, models, and architectural choices, please refer to the [report](report.pdf) included in the repository.

 ## Results

 ### F1-Score by Model